 How many AA teams are there?

-Both U14AA & U16AA will play in their own respective divisions in the Black Gold League.
+All potential teams will play in their own respective age divisions within the Black Gold League.

 Who do I contact for more information about AA ringette?